Istanbul Medipol University: Medipol Mega University Hospital

+Haliç Campus

+includes the high school of health sciences and some bachelor majors like nursing, physiotherapy, and speech therapy.

 International rankings

 In the Times Higher Education World University Rankings 2022, Istanbul Medipol University is ranked at 1201+ globally.
-In the broad subject areas, it is ranked 401+ in "Young Universities", 601+ in "Clinical, pre-clinical & health", 401-500 in "Business & Economics".
-In the QS World University Rankings 2024, Istanbul Medipol University is ranked at 351-400 on EECA Rankings and 601+ in Europe University Rankings.The Best Global Universities Ranking 2023 of the U.S. News & World Report ranks Istanbul Medipol University 1886th in the world, 918th in "Clinical Medicine".
+In the broad subject areas, it is ranked 401+ in "Young Universities", 601+ in "Clinical, pre-clinical & health," and 401-500 in "Business & Economics."
+In the QS World University Rankings 2024, Istanbul Medipol University is ranked at 351-400 on EECA Rankings and 601+ in Europe University Rankings.The Best Global Universities Ranking 2023 of the U.S. News & World Report ranks Istanbul Medipol University 1886th in the world and 918th in "Clinical Medicine."
 By Round University Ranking 2022, Istanbul Medipol University is ranked 969th in the world.
 According to the U.S. News & World Report 2024 rankings, Istanbul Medipol University is ranked 786th in Clinical Medicine.